rhysnewell/ChIP-R/README.md

     $ python3 ChIP-R.py -h

-    usage: chiprep [-h] -input INPUT [INPUT ...] [-output OUTPUT] [-minentries MINENTRIES] [-rankmethod RANKMETHOD]
+    usage: ChIP-R [-h] -i INPUT [INPUT ...] [-o OUTPUT] [-m MINENTRIES] [--rankmethod RANKMETHOD] [--duphandling DUPHANDLING]
-                 [-duphandling DUPHANDLING] [-randomseed RANDOM_SEED]
-                 [-alpha ALPHA]
+                  [--seed RANDOM_SEED] [-a ALPHA]

-    Combine multiple ChIP-seq files and return an intersection of all peak locations and a set confident, reproducible peaks as determined by rank product analysis
+    Combine multiple ChIP-seq files and return a union of all peak locations and a set confident, reproducible peaks as determined by rank product analysis

     optional arguments:
-      -h, --help            show this help message and exit -input INPUT [INPUT ...]
+      -h, --help            show this help message and exit -i INPUT [INPUT ...], --input INPUT [INPUT ...]
                             ChIP-seq input files.
-These files must be in either narrowPeak, broadPeak, or regionPeak format
+These files must be in either narrowPeak, broadPeak, or regionPeak format.
+Multiple
+                            inputs a separeted by a single space -o OUTPUT, --output OUTPUT
-      -output OUTPUT        ChIP-seq output filename
+                            ChIP-seq output filename
-      -minentries MINENTRIES
+      -m MINENTRIES, --minentries MINENTRIES
-                            The minimum peaks between replicates required to form an intersection of the peaks Default: 2 -rankmethod RANKMETHOD
+                            The minimum peaks between replicates required to form an intersection of the peaks Default: 1 --rankmethod RANKMETHOD
                             The ranking method used to rank peaks within replicates.
 Options: 'signalvalue', 'pvalue',
                             'qvalue'.
 Default: pvalue
-      -duphandling DUPHANDLING
+      --duphandling DUPHANDLING
                             Specifies how to handle entries that are ranked equally within a replicate Can either take the 'average' ranks or a 'random' rearrangement of the ordinal ranks Options: 'average', 'random' Default:
                             'average'
-      -randomseed RANDOM_SEED
-                            Specify a seed to be used in conjunction with the 'random' option for -duphandling Must be between 0 and 1 default: 0.5
+      --seed RANDOM_SEED    Specify a seed to be used in conjunction with the 'random' option for -duphandling Must be between 0 and 1 default: 0.5
+      -a ALPHA, --alpha ALPHA
-      -alpha ALPHA          Alpha specifies the user cut-off value for set of reproducible peaks The analysis will still produce results including peaks within the threshold
+                            Alpha specifies the user cut-off value for set of reproducible peaks The analysis will still produce results including peaks within the threshold
                             calculatedusing the binomial method default: 0.05

-    Performs rank product analysis on ChIP data to either verify reproducible ChIP-seq peaks or ChIA-PET interactions

-    positional arguments:
-      command     Subcommand to run

-    optional arguments:
-      -h, --help  show this help message and exit

 Example
 ------